actusfrf/actus-webapp/CONTRIBUTING.md

 Now before you start please make sure you understand our contribution guidelines below.

 ## Bug reporting
-Please raise all bugs as Github Issues and include the following infos:
+Please raise all bugs as GitHub Issues and include the following infos:

-A short description of the bug.
+- A short description
-An explanation as to what caused the problem.
-Please be as detailed as possible.
+- A detailed explanation as to what caused the problem
-Perhaps attach a stack trace.
-Perhaps include sample code that triggers the bug.
-Perhaps attach input data that triggers the bug.
-If you have knowledge of the domain, perhaps suggest reasons why the problem occured.
-The version of Strata on which the bug occurred.
+- The version of the code on which the bug occured
-JDK version and operating system.
+- The dev environment (JDK version, operating system, etc) on which the bug occured
+- Any additional materials (stack trace, sample code that triggers the bug, input data that triggers the bug, etc)

 ## Submission of a contribution
 The process for submitting a bug fixe or a new feature is as follows:

 1. Fork the project on Github.